harkarans1ngh/random_sikh_facts/README.md

 # random_sikh_facts
-This is an private API built in Django using the django-drf package that provides one random fact a day related to Sikhism, the fifth-largest religion in the world.
+This is an API built in Django using the django-drf package that provides one random fact a day related to Sikhism, the fifth-largest religion in the world.

 ## Usage and Deployment
 This repo utilises docker and docker-compose to make it work across all platforms.
 However, appspec files are also included for Continous Deployment of the Webapp to AWS via CodeDeploy.